 (2) Chicken Soft Tacos

-These tacos looked nearly identical to the lettuce wraps (same chicken, I think) plus included a few more veggies and diced avocado as well.
+These tacos looked nearly identical to the lettuce wraps (same chicken, I think), plus they included a few more veggies and diced avocado.
 I decided not to test these because they were too similar to the lettuce wraps.

 (3) Evelyn’s Favorite Pasta

-This dish looked so beautiful when it arrived at my table.
-It’s gluten-free pasta and vegetables in an oil and broth sauce.
-Before eating, I tested the pasta and guess what?
+This gluten-free pasta looked beautiful when it arrived at my table.
+Before eating, I tested the pasta, and guess what?
 The Nima Sensor found gluten.

-The server was so kind and courteous and noticed that there may be an angel hair noodle in my bowl, which you can see it in the above picture.
+The server was so kind and courteous and noticed that there might be an angel hair noodle in my bowl, which you can see in the following picture.
 See that angel hair noodle in between the two pieces of broccoli?

-Of course, they tried to make me a new pasta and, unfortunately, the second pasta dish tested positive for gluten too.
-No thanks!
+Of course, they tried to make me a new pasta; unfortunately, the second pasta dish tested positive for gluten too.

-I decided to nix pasta altogether and my server instead brought me a second soft chicken taco dish (my husband and I were sharing the tacos and pasta – but we ended up only eating two orders of tacos).
+I decided to nix pasta, and my server brought me a second soft chicken taco dish.

 UPDATE: Many people in my Instagram community told me that they, too, have found a stray gluten noodle in their gluten-free pasta.
 Several people have reported being extremely sick after eating pasta at the Cheesecake Factory.
-I cannot, in good conscious, recommend you eat the gluten-free pasta at this restaurant.
-The process to cook gluten-free pasta at the Cheesecake Factory is majorly flawed!
-Do not order pasta no matter how tempting it sounds.
+I cannot, in good conscience, recommend you eat the gluten-free pasta at this restaurant.
+The process of cooking gluten-free pasta at the Cheesecake Factory is majorly flawed!
+Do not order pasta, no matter how tempting it sounds.

 (4) Godiva(R) Chocolate Cheesecake